 Our units, Class A common stock and warrants are listed on Nasdaq.
-Although after giving effect to the IPO we expect to meet the minimum initial listing standards set forth in Nasdaq listing standards, we cannot assure you that our securities will continue to be listed on Nasdaq in the future or prior to our initial business combination.
-In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain certain financial, distribution and stock price levels.
-In general, we must maintain a minimum amount in stockholder's equity (generally \$2,500,000) and a minimum of 300 public holders.
-Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements in order to continue to maintain the listing of our securities on Nasdaq.
-For instance, our stock price would generally be required to be at least \$4 per share, our stockholder's equity would generally be required to be at least \$5 million and we would be required to have a minimum of 300 round lot holders of our unrestricted securities (with at least 50% of such round-lot holders holding unrestricted securities with a market value of at least \$2,500).
+Although after giving effect to the IPO we met the minimum initial listing standards set forth in Nasdaq listing standards, we cannot assure you that our securities will continue to be listed on Nasdaq in the future or prior to our initial business combination.
+In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain certain financial, distribution and share price levels.
+Generally, we must maintain a minimum average global market capitalization and a minimum number of holders of our securities.
+Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements.
+Which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.